-This exciting podcast brings to listeners reports on architecture, craft and flagship design outlets from different corners of the world.
-You get to discover the latest trends in the design, fashion and architecture fields in a fun-filled and exciting manner, thanks to the high-quality reporting.
+This exciting podcast brings listeners reports on architecture, craft, and flagship design outlets from different corners of the world.
+You get to discover the latest trends in the design, fashion, and architecture fields in a fun-filled and exciting manner, thanks to high-quality reporting.

 Also, the coverage of the podcast is pretty extensive.
 The episodes range from one-on-one sessions with Santiago Calatrava to an examination of the ‘white elephants’ in architecture.

 With this, we come to the end of our list of podcasts, and we hope it has been helpful to you.

 The fields of architecture and design are progressing at a rapid pace.
 To be adept at all such advancements, these podcasts act as excellent mediums both for professionals as well as aspirants.

 So, go on and subscribe to any of these podcasts.
 Till next time!